-Since its inception in 1991, the James Beard Foundation has recognized the best of American food and beverage with the annual James Beard Awards.
-Often referred to as “the Oscars of the food world,” the awards honor chefs, restaurants, restaurateurs, bars, beverage producers and more — and Greater Phoenix is the proud home to more than a handful of nominees, semifinalists and winners.
+Each spring, the James Beard Foundation recognizes the best of American food and beverage with the annual James Beard Awards.
+Often referred to as “the Oscars of the food world,” the awards honor chefs, restaurants, restaurateurs, bars, beverage producers and more – and Greater Phoenix is the proud home to more than a handful of nominees, semifinalists and winners.

 Best Chef: Southwest